-The Our Manchester Local Industrial Strategy 2020 Developing a More Inclusive Economy recognises that the city's economic success must be built on clean growth, green innovation and the development of green skills.
-It sets out the city's commitment to create good green jobs, to support socially responsible businesses to thrive, to secure investment for zero carbon and climate resilient infrastructure, and to establish the products, services and business models that support our transition to zero carbon.
+The Our Manchester Local Industrial Strategy, Developing a More Inclusive Economy, recognises that the city's economic success must be built on clean growth, green innovation, and the development of green skills.
+It sets out the city's commitment to create good green jobs.
+Manchester will be required to focus on buildings and transport, and needs to capitalise on the sectors that will drive our net-zero ambition; these include construction in terms of retrofitting existing housing stock, and transport infrastructure and the engineering sector, which will focus on the technical roles that will support the transition to vehicle electrification.

-Making sure that the city's workforce has the necessary skills to make this transition, in a way which is fair and equitable, is crucial to helping us meet this goal.
-The Work and Skills Strategy will play a role in the delivery of this element of the Climate Change Framework and ensure that we have a work and skills system in Manchester that supports the city to meet its 2038 zero carbon target.
+The Our Manchester Local Industrial Strategy also recognises the need to support socially responsible businesses to thrive, to secure investment for zero-carbon and climateresilient infrastructure, and to establish the products, services and business models, such as circular economy principles, that support our transition to zero-carbon.

-It is important that Manchester understands the skill gaps that will emerge within the low carbon sector and that it capitalises on the opportunities for reskilling the workforce.
-Work is underway on the development of a zero carbon skills framework to understand the skill needs and level for each sector.
+Making sure that the city's workforce has the necessary skills to make this transition, in a fair and equitable way, is crucial to helping us meet this goal.
+The Work and Skills Strategy will play a role in the delivery of this element of the Manchester Climate Change Framework and ensure that we have a work and skills system in Manchester that supports the city to meet its 2038 zerocarbon target.
+Work is underway on the development of a zero-carbon skills framework to understand the skill needs and level for each sector.
 These include:

-- Retrofitting buildings requiring construction related skills and technological advancements. - Low carbon heating understanding the skills needed to meet increasing demand for the design, specification, installation, and ongoing maintenance of heat pumps. - Low carbon transport skill requirements in the ongoing maintenance of electric vehicles. - Consultancies and financial services requiring the highly skilled to ensure service sector organisations can respond to emerging opportunities.
+- Retrofitting buildings requiring construction-related skills and technological advancements. - Low-carbon heating understanding the skills needed to meet increasing demand for the design, specification, installation and ongoing maintenance of heat pumps. - Low-carbon transport skill requirements in the ongoing maintenance of electric vehicles. - Consultancies and financial services - requiring the highly skilled to ensure service-sector organisations can respond to emerging opportunities.

 We know that one of the main barriers to delivering the right training and qualifications at scale is a lack of demand for training from employers and residents.
-While we know some of the steps that need to be taken to transition to a zero carbon economy, many of these steps must be driven by demand.
-Using the example of housing, we know that to drastically cut carbon emissions in Manchester we must make our housing stock much more energy efficient, and that to do this at scale will require a large volume of skills and expertise.
-However, without significant incentives or regulatory change, we must look at other ways to create demand using the assets that we have available to us.
+Using the example of housing, we know that to drastically cut carbon emissions in Manchester we must make our housing stock much more energy-efficient, and that to do this at scale will require a large volume of skills and expertise.
+However, without significant incentives or regulatory change, we must look at other ways to create demand using the assets and levers available to us.